ColinFerguson/Project/README.md

 that.

 All the relevant functions live in math_scraping_and_recommending_functions.py, and the data collection pipeline can be found in the Math_data_collection notebook.
+Details about the classification model are in models.py